GrantBirki/errbot/README.md

 This project uses [errbot](https://github.com/errbotio/errbot) and [Docker](https://www.docker.com/) to quickly launch your own chatbot in a container.

 The goal of this project is to make it as easy as possible to launch a minimal, working chatbot.

+> Note: This repo is a fork of my other project [errbot-launchpad](https://github.com/GrantBirki/errbot-launchpad)

 ## Quickstart ⭐